michael-fadly/ECS/project-01/README.md

 ## Part 2

-1. Create a message variable
+1. Create a message variable - done

 2. Create a for loop that chooses a random number

-3. Put the number in the message
+3. Put the number in the message - done

 4. Put the message in an element